 - Tape Measure, Yard Stick, and/or Ruler

 - Cut any additional cardboard pieces to make all sides at the same level.
-A pizza box was cut to build up the two sides on ours.

 - Layout cardboard out in the middle of the sheet/fabric – PRINT SIDE DOWN.

 - Measure enough to cover the front and back of the cardboard.

 - In the corners, or areas that fold over that don’t need to be completely covered, just wrap over by an inch or so to get a smooth/rounded edge.